xingjunm/Finding-Influentials-in-Twitter/README.md

 Code for AusDM 2016 Paper ["Finding Influentials in Twitter: A Temporal Influence Ranking Model"](https://arxiv.org/abs/1703.01468) by Xingjun Ma, Chunping Li, James Bailey, Sudanthi Wijewickrema.

 #### Datasets
-The Twitter Datasets used in the paper can be downloaded at: [Baidu Drive](https://pan.baidu.com/s/4eX2zrrk)
+The Twitter Datasets used in the paper can be downloaded at: [Google Drive](https://drive.google.com/drive/folders/1HWcFIDU4eonrVerdy3SlsIWFPFDYYg5l?usp=sharing)

 The statistics were calculated after import the datasets into mysql database.